kenjis/OreOrePHP/README.md

 * Create your own framework with your favorite components, because you're the best person who knows what you really need.
 * Don't depend on a specific framework, because its life might be shorter than your application's life.
 In fact, even Symfony LTS has only 3 years life.
 * Minimize learning cost of your framework.
-Make it possible that you can start to build your application with the framework today, if you know PHP, how to use your components.
+Make it possible that you can start to build your application with the framework today, if you know PHP and how to use your components.

 ## Using Components